-Materials manufactured expressly for use as polymer slurry for drilled shafts may be used as slurry for drilled shaft excavations installed to support mast arms, cantilever signs, overhead truss signs, high mast light poles or other miscellaneous structures.
+Materials manufactured expressly for use as polymer slurry for drilled shafts may be used as slurry for drilled shaft excavations up to 60 inches in diameter installed to support mast arms, cantilever signs, overhead truss signs, high mast light poles or other miscellaneous structures.
 A representative of the manufacturer must be on-site or available for immediate contact to assist and guide the construction of the first three drilled shafts at no additional cost to the Department.
 This representative must also be available for on-site assistance or immediate contact if problems are encountered during the construction of the remaining drilled shafts as determined by the Engineer.
 The Engineer will not allow polymer slurries during construction of drilled shafts for bridge foundations.
 Use polymer slurry only if the soils below the casing are not classified as organic, and the pH of the fluid in the hole can be maintained in accordance with the manufacturer's published recommendations.
-Submit the MSDS for the product, the manufacturer's published mixing procedures, and the manufacturer's published range of values for pH and viscosity of the mixed slurry.
-Provide documentation that the polymer slurry and components meet the following requirements:
+Submit the Material Safety Data Sheets (MSDS) for the product, the manufacturer's published mixing procedures, and the manufacturer's published range of values for pH and viscosity of the mixed slurry.
+Certify that the polymer slurry and components meet the following requirements:

-a.
-The polymer slurries to be used on the project and their waste products are classified as non-hazardous as defined by Resource Conservation and Recovery Act (RCRA) Subpart C rules, Table 1 of 40 CFR 261.24 Toxicity Characteristic.

-b.
-Pull out tests demonstrate the bond between the bar reinforcement and the concrete is not materially affected by exposure to the slurry under typical construction conditions, over the typical range of slurry viscosities to be used.

-c.
-Load tests demonstrate the bond between the concrete and the soil is not materially affected by exposure to the polymer slurry under typical construction conditions, over the typical range of polymer slurry viscosities to be used for the project versus affect of exposure to mineral slurry.
+- a.
+The polymer slurries to be used on the project and their waste products are classified as non-hazardous as defined by Resource Conservation and Recovery Act (RCRA) Subpart C rules, Table 1 of 40 CFR 261.24 Toxicity Characteristic. - b.
+Pull out tests demonstrate the bond between the bar reinforcement and the concrete is not materially affected by exposure to the slurry under typical construction conditions, over the typical range of slurry viscosities to be used. - c.
+The slurry does not have a detrimental effect on the strength or quality of the concrete as a result of continuous contact with the concrete, and when 10% of the concrete mix water is replaced by slurry, over the typical range of slurry viscosities to be used. - d.
+Load tests demonstrate the bond between the concrete and the soil is not materially affected by exposure to the slurry under typical construction conditions, over the typical range of slurry viscosities to be used for the project. - e.

-d.
 The method of disposal meets the approval of all federal, state and local regulatory authorities.

-Mixed Polymer Slurry Properties Item to be measured Range of Results at 68°F Test Method Density $62 \text{ to } \frac{64-65}{6} \text{ lb/ft}^3$ (fresh water) $64 \text{ to } \frac{66-67}{6} \text{ lb/ft}^3$ (salt water) Mud density balance: FM 8-RP13B-1 Viscosity Range Published By The Manufacturer for Materials Excavated Marsh Cone Method: FM 8-RP13B-2 рН Range Published By The Manufacturer for Materials Excavated Electric pH meter or pH indicator paper strips: FM 8-RP13B-4 Sand Content 0.5% or less FM 8-RP13B-3

-Perform the following tests on the polymer slurry in the shaft excavation and ensure that the results are maintained within the ranges stated in the table below: Polymer slurry may be mixed in the cased portion of the shaft in accordance with the manufacturer's published procedures.
+Perform the following tests on the polymer slurry in the shaft excavation and ensure that the results are maintained within the ranges stated in the table below: